 Examples of the burden of proof

-- If someone claims in a debate that their theory can explain a certain natural phenomenon, then they have to provide evidence which supports this claim.
+- If a scientist claims that their theory can explain a certain natural phenomenon, then the burden of proof means that they need to provide evidence that supports this claim.

-- If someone is suing someone else for damages, then the person who is suing has the responsibility to prove that the other person is responsible for the damage that they experienced in some way.
+- If a person sues someone for causing them financial losses, then the burden of proof means that the person who is suing needs to prove in court that the other person is responsible for those losses.

-- If a company claims that the medication they developed is safe and effective, then they have to prove it using clinical data.
+- If a company claims that a medication that they developed is effective and safe, then the burden of proof means that they need to support this claim using clinical data.

 Who has a burden of proof

 An individual or group generally has a burden of proof with regard to any claims that they make, which means that they have to provide sufficient evidence in order to support those claims, either as part of their original argument, or in response to the claim being questioned.

 When it comes to discussions, for example, this means that each side generally has a burden of proof with regard to their claims, and the other parties may invoke this burden by asking questions or providing counter-arguments.
 Accordingly, the burden of proof can shift between the discussants, meaning that different people are expected to provide supporting evidence at different stages of the discussion.

 However, in practice, determining who has a burden of proof and when can be a complex and controversial issue.
 As one scholar notes:

 “How do we tell generally in a given case which side has the burden of proof?
 How this is to be done depends on how much information there is in a given case and what kind of discussion is supposed to be taking place.